 Just before Christmas 2019, the UK made some amendments to the 5AMLD which came into effect on January 10th, 2020.
 These amendments have a significant impact on the art market with one senior auction house lawyer predicting that the changes will be the biggest ever for the UK art market.

 Unfortunately, art sales are hubs for money laundering since artwork often comes with extremely high values, is often portable, and it’s customary that buyers and sellers can complete transactions in total secrecy.
 So, it makes sense that criminals have turned to art to launder money.
+The recent growth of digital artwork (NFT) is another concern for money laundering.

 Essentially, the 5AMLD requires individuals looking to buy or sell art for €10,000 or more to provide proof of identification and proof of address.
 Companies looking to buy or sell art for €10,000 or more must provide evidence of incorporation, details of the board of directors, and the ultimate beneficial owners.